fdietz/vue_components_book_manuscript/4-component-composition-with-scoped-slots.md

 ## Using Destructuring for scoped slots

-We can further simplify this template by using a modern Javascript trick on the `slot-scope` attribute.
+We can further simplify this template by using a modern Javascript trick on the scoped slot attribute.

 Here's an example of using Javascript "destructuring" to access an attribute of an object: